 Icilio Federico Joni 1866 To 1946.
 Italian.
-Painted Wood Tavolette Book Cover Binding In The Biccherna Aesthetic.
+Painted Wood Tavolette Book Cover Binding.
+The Biccherna Aesthetic.
 Framed.
 Siena.
 Sienese.
 Tuscany.

 Good